emanualjade/test-openapi/README.md

 # Response validation

 `validate.status`, `validate.headers.NAME` and `validate.body` are checked against
-the HTTP response and can either be:
+the HTTP response.
+They can either be:

 - any value checked for equality
 - a [JSON schema version 4](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#schemaObject)